xjeffss/pokemon/README.md

 ## You finished!
 Nice work.
 Submit your homework

 You can run `npm test` to confirm your app's functionality matches specs- be sure to export the app at the bottom of your server file so the tests can import it.

-# Day Two

-### Complete CRUD functionality

-Set up routes and templates to allow for full CRUD functionality.

-- Users should be able to insert a new pokemon into the array using a form on a `new.ejs` page.
-Creation should be handled via a POST route to the `/pokemon` route.
-- Users should be able to edit an individual pokemon on an `edit.ejs` page accessed from the  `/pokemon/:id/edit` route.
-The updating should be handled via a POST request to the `/pokemon/:id` route.
-- Users should be able to delete a pokemon using a button provided on the show and index pages.
-- The final app should have what are known as the 7 RESTful routes.

 ## Hungry for more?